Welcome to the NH Judicial Branch Self Help site

 Feel free to sit at this time if the judge is not yet on the bench.
 When the judge comes into the room, you will hear someone say, all "all rise".
 Normally the name of the judge who is presiding over the hearing will be said as well.
 If you are physically able, you will stand up when you hear the all rise and you will stay standing until the judge or court security or court staff asks you to be seated.

 If you were going to speak to the judge about facts in the case, the judge will swear you in by asking you to raise your right hand and commit to telling the truth.
-You were then under oath and obligated to tell the truth about what happened.
+You are then under oath and obligated to tell the truth about what happened.
 When it is your turn to talk, you're expected to stand up to speak if you're physically able to do so, unless the judge directs you to stay seated.
 There are several respectful ways to refer to the judge in the courtroom, the most common ways are your honor or judge.
 Always keep in mind the reason you're there.

 The judge may ask you questions and you should be prepared to listen carefully to the question and answer only the question asked.
 If the judge needs more information to make a decision, they will ask.
 Sometimes the judge will tell you at the end of the hearing what the outcome is.
 Often, though, the judge will say they are taking it under advisement.
 This means that the judge will think about the case and the information you and the other party presented at the hearing, do some legal research and make a decision after the hearing is over.
 If this happens, you will get an order in the mail telling you what the judge decides.
 If your case is a case that was e-filed, you will get the decision through the e-filing system.
 At the end of the court hearing, the judge may leave the bench or the court security person may call the next case.
 If the judge leaves the bench, you will be asked to rise again as the judge is leaving the courtroom.